 You’ll start by being picked up from your Nelson hotel in style with a Mercedes.
 You’ll get a scenic drive passing by the orchards and market gardens that supply much of the country’s fresh fruit and veggies as you head to meet your water taxi.

 Then you arrive at one of the most beautiful beaches in New Zealand in Kaiteriteri!
 You’ll board your water taxi for a relaxing cruise from Kaiteriteri to the heart of the park, with plenty of chances to spot seals and beautiful birds along the way.

-This tour costs $479 NZD for adults and $240 NZD for kids aged 6-15 including lunch, hotel pickup, and walking sticks and backpacks if necessary.
-However, it should be noted that the child rate only applies for kids accompanied by 2 paying adults.
+This tour costs $499 NZD per person for adults including lunch, hotel pickup, and walking sticks and backpacks if necessary.
 There’s a maximum of 6 people per group so it’s a nice, personal experience.